-2. Benefits (including retirement benefit as appropriate) Purpose and link to strategy To provide market-competitive monetary and non-monetary benefits, in a cost-effective manner, to help to recruit and retain the talent required to develop and delivery the business strategy.
-Any retirement benefits are designed to be competitive and flexible and provided in a way that does not create an unacceptable level of financial risk or cost to the Group.
-Operation We provide a wide range of core and voluntary benefits so that our employees can make choices that align with their own personal circumstances.
-Benefits provided are made up of: core benefits, which are provided to all employees, and; extra voluntary benefits, which are designed to support the health and wellbeing of employees through enabling individual selection based on lifestyle choices and which may require contribution through salary sacrifice or other arrangements.
+extra voluntary benefits, which are designed to support the health and wellbeing of employees through enabling individual selection based on lifestyle choices and which may require contribution through salary sacrifice or other arrangements.

 Retirement benefits are managed in line with the relevant legislative requirements and governance structures.
 In certain, very limited circumstances, a cash allowance may be offered in lieu of a retirement arrangement.

 All core and voluntary employee benefit policies consider relevant market practice and reflect the Company's long-term views on risk and financial volatility, its business objectives, culture and values (including diversity and inclusion), long-term interests and local requirements.

-3. Variable Pay Plan for Eligible Employees 2 Purpose and link to strategy To support the delivery of the Group's agreed business plan by reflecting the success created for abrdn's clients by its Businesses, Functions, Teams and Individuals.
+3. Variable Pay Plan for Eligible Employees2

+Purpose and link to strategy

+To support the delivery of the Group's agreed business plan by reflecting the success created for Aberdeen's clients by its Businesses, Functions, Teams and Individuals.

 Operation of annual bonus plans across the Company - these arrangements are applicable to all bonus arrangements in place across the Group Annual bonus is delivered via the Variable Pay Plan which applies to all eligible employees - including Material Risk Takers - who have actively worked for at least 3 months of the performance year (1 January to 31 December).

 Annual bonuses are based upon Group, Business, Function, Team and Individual performance (with individual performance assessed against agreed goals and behaviours).
 The variable remuneration pool for all eligible employees, including Material Risk Takers, is determined initially by reference to profitability and other quantitative and qualitative financial and non-financial factors including risk considerations (on an ex-post and ex-ante basis).
 In reaching its final funding decision, the Committee exercises its judgement to ensure that the outcome reflects holistic Company performance considerations.
 The Risk and Capital Committee and the Audit Committee formally advise the Committee as part of this process.

 The overall bonus pool is allocated to Businesses and Functions based on absolute and relative performance for each Business and Function, and their alignment with strategic priorities and risk considerations.
 Allocation by region and subdivision/team is determined on a discretionary basis by the Business, regional and functional heads based on the absolute and relative performance of the constituent teams and alignment with strategic priorities.

+Individual annual bonus awards are determined at the end of the 12-month performance period with performance assessed against financial and non-financial individual objectives, including behaviour and conduct.
+Individual awards for Material Risk Takers, and high earners above an agreed threshold, are reviewed and approved by the Committee (with some individual award approvals delegated, as appropriate, to the Group's Compensation Committee, over which the Committee retains oversight).
+In carrying out these approvals, the Committee seeks to ensure that outcomes are fair in the context of overall Group performance measures and adjusted, where appropriate, to reflect input from the Risk and Capital Committee and the Audit Committee.